Toward Neuronal Implementations of Delayed Optimal Control: Compatibility of delayed controllers

 \begin{definition} For a given controller structure and delay graph, we can build a \textit{delay assignment} describing relationships between signals in the controller structure and vertices in the delay graph.
 Each signal must be assigned to exactly one vertex; the input to the controller ($u$) must be assigned to $v_1$, and the controller output ($y$) must be assigned to $v_N$. \end{definition}

-A given controller structure can have multiple delay assignments, since multiple signal-vertex assignments are possible.
+Given a controller structure and delay graph, multiple delay assignments are possible.

-\begin{definition} Every delay assignment has an associated \textit{controller delay matrix}, denoted as $\tilde{E}$. $\tilde{E}_{ij}$ indicates the delay along the fastest path from a signal at vertex $i$ to a signal at vertex $j$.
+\begin{definition} A delay assignment has an associated \textit{delay assignment matrix} $\tilde{E}$. $\tilde{E}_{ij}$ indicates the delay along the fastest path from a signal at vertex $i$ to a signal at vertex $j$.
 If no such signal exists, $\tilde{E}_{ij} = \infty$.
 By convention, $\tilde{E}_{ii} = 0$. \end{definition}

-\begin{definition} A given controller structure is \textit{compatible} with a delay graph if there exists a delay assignment for this controller with an associated controller delay matrix $\tilde{E}$ such that $\tilde{E}_{ij} \geq E_{ij} \quad \forall i,j$.
-Here, $E$ is the edge weight matrix of the delay graph. \end{definition}
+\begin{definition} A controller structure is \textit{compatible} with a delay graph if there exists a delay assignment for this controller structure with an associated delay assignment matrix $\tilde{E}$ such that $\tilde{E}_{ij} \geq E_{ij} \quad \forall i,j$, where $E$ is the edge weight matrix of the delay graph. \end{definition}

-\begin{definition} A given controller is \textit{compatible} with a delay graph if at least one realization of the controller has an associated controller structure that is compatible with the delay graph. \end{definition}
+\begin{definition} A controller is \textit{compatible} with a delay graph if at least one realization of the controller has an associated controller structure that is compatible with the delay graph. \end{definition}

 The goal of these (somewhat long) definitions is to be able to rigorously assess whether a given controller could be implemented on a given system with some specific pattern of delays.
-A summary figure of these definitions and their relationships is given in Figure \ref{fig:definitions}.
+A summary of these definitions is given in Fig. \ref{fig:definitions}.